-Batman: The Video Game is very loosely based on 1989's hit Tim Burton film, Batman.
+Batman: The Video Game is very loosely based on 1989's hit Tim Burton film, starring Michael Keaton.
 While the game features cut scenes derived from the film itself, many of the elements are taken from the comic book, such as boss fights.
 On the other hand, there are plenty of elements that are completely created for the video game such as the many mechanical enemies Batman faces off with.
 The video game saw much critical acclaim as being a quality title based off of a popular license, something that is still hard to find to this day.

 The player uses the standard D-Pad controls to move Batman around from left to right whereas down makes Batman duck, a very useful ability when fighting enemies with projectiles.
 The B button is used to punch, Batman's most useful ability, or use his equipped weapon.
 The A button is used to jump and Batman does a lot of it in this game.
 Batman will often times use the wall jump ability to bypass many of the platforming elements within the game or to find hidden shortcuts around powerful enemies.
 Strangely enough, the Start Button allows Batman to switch weapons whereas the Select Button pauses the game.

 Fisticuffs - Batman's primary default attack is punching, which turns out to be rather helpful.
 In fact, it's Batman's most useful attack.
 It conserves ammo, it destroys most enemies in only a few hits if less, and it stays true to his martial roots.
 Batman would go on to punch goons throughout video games.